 The worst thing a person can do is underestimate the dangers linked to raise blood pressure because you never know how it will end.

 In the best-case scenario, you can make small changes such as look at your diet and get regular exercises to get your blood pressure numbers back to normal levels.
 In the worst-case scenario it can result in heart disease or brain conditions like stroke and dementia.

-Research shows that elevated blood pressure is a major contributor to diseases that can actually kill you or leave you mentally impaired.
+Research shows that elevated blood pressure is a major contributor to diseases that can kill you or leave you mentally impaired.
 In fact, studies show a clear link between uncontrolled hypertension and the narrowing of arteries, which disrupts the flow of blood to the heart and causes serious heart problems.

 Besides, the heart the brain is put at risk as well.
 Since the brain depends on a regular flow of blood, having HBP lowers the body’s ability to send sufficient blood to the brain and this can cause a number of brain-related problems ranging from mini-stroke to memory loss.

 Prolonged hypertension can affect the kidneys causing kidney scarring, internal bleeding and eventually kidney failure.